Boondall Wetlands Environment Centre

 - walking tracks (wheelchair accessible), bike tracks and bird hides

-- public toilets, parking and wheelchair access
+- public toilets, parking and wheelchair access, and sheltered picnic tables.

 People of all ages can use Boondall Wetlands Environment Centre to learn about the reserve and the importance of wetlands to the wider environment.